yoitsryan/Winter_Lab_R_Shiny/README.md

-# Winter Lab R Shiny app
+# Winter Lab Bulk RNA-seq app
-Here is an R Shiny app created by the lab of Dr. Deborah Winter at Northwestern University: a database of bulk RNA-seq data.
+This is an R Shiny app created by the lab of Dr. Deborah Winter at Northwestern University: a database of bulk RNA-seq data.
 I was tasked with debugging it.
 The code was highly un-annotated, making the fixes difficult.
 Here are the changes I made:

 ✅ Input files no longer case sensitive